TallKite/linnstrument-firmware/README.md

 The 3 custom light patterns are totally separate from all this and are still available for use!
 This web browser lets you easily edit them: https://forrcaho.github.io/linnstrument_colorizer/

-Of the 8 scales, the 1st and 2nd scales are major/downmajor (5-over) and minor/upminor (5-under).
+Of the 8 scales, the 1st and 2nd scales are 5-limit major and 5-limit minor.
 Scales 3-6 are blank but for the tonic, so that you can create your own scales in the lights display (For the smaller, weirder edos, scales 1-2 are also blank.)
 The 7th scale is a partial rainbow, and the 8th scale is always the full rainbow.